glpi-project/docdev/source/sourcecode.rst

 Last step is to create a PR to get your changes back to the project.
 You'll find the button to do this visiting your fork or even main project github page.

-Just remember here we're working on some bugfix, that should reach the `bugfixes` branch; the PR creation will probably propose you to merge against the `master` branch; and maybe will tell you they are conflicts, or many commits you do not know about...
+Just remember here we're working on some bugfix, that should reach the `bugfixes` branch; the PR creation will probably propose you to merge against the `main` branch; and maybe will tell you they are conflicts, or many commits you do not know about...
 Just set the base branch to the correct bugfixes and that should be good.

 Features
 ^^^^^^^^

 Before doing any work on any feature, mays sure it has been discussed by the community.
 Open - if it does not exists yet - a ticket with your detailled proposition.
 Fo technical features, you can work directly on github; but for work proposals, you should take a look at our `feature proposal platform <http://glpi.userecho.com/>`_.

-If you want to add a new feature, you will have to work on the `master` branch, and create a local branch with the name you want, prefixed with `feature/`.
+If you want to add a new feature, you will have to work on the `main` branch, and create a local branch with the name you want, prefixed with `feature/`.

 From the clone directory: